jrg94/lisp-interpreter/DESIGN.md

 ## Structure

 As expected, the interpreter is built in REPL form.
-In other words, for this part of the project, I've implemented the read and print portions of the REPL.
+As a result, the following sections describe each stage of the REPL.

+### Read

 As currently implemented, the read stage *only* handles s-expression parsing.
 The special case dollar sign ($) parsing is actually handled